Navigation

 Financial Sustainability

 Operating these essential services costs approximately Rs 690,000 daily.
-The recent surge in community support ensures the Ashram can maintain its status as a safe haven and continue its intensive rehabilitation programs.
-Over the past eight years, the Kathmandu Metropolitan City (KMC) has collaborated with the Ashram to rescue nearly 3,000 individuals, providing significant financial and logistical aid to sustain these efforts.
+The recent surge in community support ensures the Ashram can maintain its role as a safe haven and continue its rehabilitation programs.

 How to Help

-• Donations: Contributions can be made via Global IME Bank (Account Name: MANAVSEWA ASHRAM, Account No: 12701010000179).
+• Donations: Contributions via Global IME Bank (Account Name: MANAVSEWA ASHRAM, Account No: 12701010000179)

-• Volunteering: Join the MSA team to assist with daily operations and outreach.
+• Volunteering: Join the MSA team to assist with daily operations and outreach

 published date: